Legsinton/Portfolio/README.md

   **About**

-  You are a therapy witch who creates potions to cure peoples problems.
+  You are a therapy witch who creates potions to cure people's problems.
-  So the goal is to use different ingridients a frow them in a pot to create set potions in your gernal.
+  So the goal is to use different ingredients a frow them in a pot to create set potions in your journal.

   **My Contributions**